-Covered Persons Grievable Issues Career State • Dismissal, demotion, or suspension without pay without just employees or former cause career State Denial of promotion due to failure to post employees Failure to give promotional priority over outside applicants Failure to give RIF reemployment consideration Failure to give policy-making/confidential exempt status priority reemployment consideration Any State employee or Denial of request to remove inaccurate or misleading former State employee information from personnel file Policy-making designation Discrimination in denial of promotion, transfer, or training; or retaliation in selection for demotion, RIF or termination Denial of veteran's preference regarding initial employment and other employment actions.
-Any applicant for State Denial of veteran's preference in initial State employment employment Denial of employment on the basis of illegal discrimination

-Any State employee A false accusation about political threats or promises Violation of the Fair Labor Standards Act, Age Discrimination Act, Family and Medical Leave Act or Americans with Disabilities Act (except for employees in exempt policy-making positions).
+Covered Persons Grievable Issues Career State • Dismissal, demotion, or suspension without pay without just employees or former cause career State Denial of promotion due to failure to post employees Failure to give promotional priority over outside applicants Failure to give RIF reemployment consideration • Failure to give policy-making/confidential exempt status priority reemployment consideration Denial of veteran's preference in connection with RIF Any State employee or Denial of request to remove inaccurate or misleading former State employee information from personnel file Policy-making designation • Discrimination in denial of promotion, transfer, or training; or retaliation in selection for demotion, RIF or termination Any applicant for State Denial of veteran's preference in initial State employment employment Denial of employment on the basis of illegal discrimination Any State employee A false accusation about political threats or promises • Violation of the FLSA, Age Discrimination Act, FMLA or ADA (except for employees in exempt policy-making positions).

-Advisory Note: The list of covered persons above is based on those defined by the State Human Resources Act as having the right of appeal.
+Advisory Note: The list of covered persons above is based on those defined by the State Personnel Act as having the right of appeal.
 No agency can prevent covered persons from filing a grievance based on the issues listed above.
 Some of the listed issues may require mediation as the first step; others may not allow mediation as the first step.
 For issues which the agency has determined are not subject to mediation, these issues must begin with Step 2.
 Agencies may also permit grievances to be filed that are based on issues other than those listed.
-These grievances would not be appealable to the Office of Administrative Hearings.
+These grievances would not be appealable to the State Personnel Commission.
 The agency grievance procedure must provide information on other issues that are grievable, how to file a grievance for those issues, and the time frames which apply.